 The earliest mention of the name Singtam is found in the 1888 Lepcha-Bhutia Grammar book, where the town of Singtam was among the ten popular places in Sikkim.
 A travel book published in the early 1940s mentions Singtam as a small river-side town with a Post Office.
-What is more fascinating is the fact that it was not
+What is more fascinating is that it was not

 than eight decades back.
 Still, a little heard of Sirubari, now angelized Sirwani that was more popular than Singtam, and people far across the remote corner of the state would walk down to Sirubari to buy or exchange “siru” with their belongings.